Task-Driven Dictionary Learning: Experimental Validation

 \subsection{Handwritten Digits Classification}

-We choose in this section a discriminative task that consists of classifying digits from the MNIST~\cite{lecun3} and USPS~\cite{lecun4} handwritten datasets.
-MNIST is made of $70\,000$ $28 \times 28$ images, $60\,000$ for training, $10\,000$ for testing, each of them containing one handwritten digit.
-USPS is composed of 7291 training images and 2007 test images of size $16\times16$.
+We consider here a classification task using the MNIST~\cite{lecun3} and USPS~\cite{lecun4} handwritten datasets.
+MNIST contains $70\,000$ $28 \times 28$ images, $60\,000$ for training, $10\,000$ for testing, whereas USPS has $7\,291$ training images and $2\,007$ test images of size $16\times16$.

-We choose to address this multiclass classification problem with a one-vs-all strategy, learning independently $10$ dictionaries and classifiers per class, using the formulation of Section~\ref{subsec:binary}.
-This approach has proven in our case to be more scalable than learning a single large dictionary with a multi-class loss, while providing very good results.
-In this experiment, the Lasso~\citet{tibshirani} is preferred to the elastic-net formulation~\citet{zou}, and $\lambda_2$ is set to $0$.
-All the digits are preprocessed to have zero-mean and are normalized to have unit $\ell_2$-norm.
-We try the parameters $\lambda_1 = 0.15 + 0.025k$, with $k \in \{-3,\ldots,3\}$, for the reasons mentioned in the previous section, and~$\nu$ in $\{10^{-1},\ldots,10^{-6}\}$.
-For choosing the parameters, we use for MNIST the last $10\,000$ digits of the training set for validation, and train on the first $50\,000$ ones.
-For USPS, we proceed in a similar way, keeping $10\%$ of the training set for validation.
-Note that a full cross-validation scheme may give better results, but it would be computationally more expensive.
+We address this multiclass classification problem with a one-vs-all strategy, learning independently one dictionary and classifier per class, using the formulation of Section~\ref{subsec:binary}.
+This approach has proven here to be faster than learning a single large dictionary with a multi-class loss function, while providing very good results.
+In this experiment, the Lasso~\citet{tibshirani} is preferred to the elastic-net formulation~\citet{zou}, and $\lambda_2$ is thus set to~$0$.
+All digits are preprocessed to have zero-mean and are normalized to have unit $\ell_2$-norm.
+For the reasons mentioned earlier, we try the parameters $\lambda_1 = 0.15 + 0.025k$, with $k \in \{-3,\ldots,3\}$, and and~$\nu$ is chosen in $\{10^{-1},\ldots,10^{-6}\}$.
+We select the parameters on MNIST by keeping the last $10\,000$ digits of the training set for validation, while training on the first $50\,000$ ones.
+For USPS, we similarly keep $10\%$ of the training set for validation.
+Note that a cross-validation scheme may give better results, but would be computationally more expensive.

-Most effective digit recognition techniques in the literature use features with shift invariance properties~\cite{ranzato2,haasdonk}.
-Since our formulation is less sophisticated than for instance the convolutional network architecture of~\cite{ranzato2} and does not enjoy such properties, we have chosen to artificially augment the size of our training set by considering versions of the digits that are shifted by one pixel in every direction.
+Most effective digit recognition techniques use features with shift invariance properties~\cite{ranzato2,haasdonk}.
+Since our formulation is less sophisticated than for instance the convolutional network architecture of~\cite{ranzato2} and does not enjoy such properties, we have artificially augmented the size of the training set by considering versions of the digits that are shifted by one pixel in every direction.
 This is of course not an optimal way of introducing shift invariance in our framework, but it is fairly simple.